napari/docs/docs/plugins/testing_workshop_docs/3-readers-and-fixtures.md

 We will test that inside that list is what we expected - layer data tuples.
 The first item of a layer data tuple is the actual data.
 We’re going to test that explicitly.

 Then we assert, using `numpy`’s asserting mechanism, `np.testing.assert_allclose` that they are all close, even though they should be exactly the same.
 This is standard practice when working with floating point precision.
-Numpy also has [other assertion options](https://numpy.org/doc/stable/reference/routines.testing.html) you may find useful.
+NumPy also has [other assertion options](https://numpy.org/doc/stable/reference/routines.testing.html) you may find useful.
 The layer data we read back with the reader function should be the same as the original data.
 If that's true, then we made the entire round trip.
 We saved the file and we used the reader to read the file.
 ```python
 def test_reader_round_trip(write_im_to_file):
     my_test_file, original_data = write_im_to_file("myfile.npy")